 Murder, maim and make merry in order to enact the vision of the Lord of All Creation.

 Can we point to other passages in both the Koran and the Bible to suggest completely opposite ways of life, imploring us to love and forgive always to the end of time, with overflowing generous hearts?
 Of course we can—this is precisely the point.

 Which reading “speaks” to you?
-From which reading will you take your marching orders: to wage “jihad” as pure metaphor for the examination and cleansing of one’s inner soul, or as a dictum to go slay your agnostic neighbor and sexually enslave his wife and daughters?
+From which reading will you take your marching orders: to wage “jihad” as pure metaphor for the examination and cleansing of your inner soul, or as a dictum to go slay your agnostic neighbor and sexually enslave his wife and daughters?

 The choice of preferred interpretation is up to any given individual—the point is that they are both available to be cherry-picked as they will.
 The fact that consensus opinion in the world sees ISIS as enacting a twisted vision doesn’t bother them in the least in this war of competing religious narratives, with one side pointing to one set of prescriptions for how to live and another side pointing the opposite way.
 Does it matter at all that we can count up the calls for love and generosity in our sacred books and match them against calls for hatred and violence and then say, “See, love wins, 982 to 647!”?

 I don’t think so.
 Why are there calls for hatred and intolerance at all in the supposed Word of God?

 So: we know what the answer is here, yes?
 On one level, humanity can and should take religion seriously as a powerful force shaping civilization, sometimes for ill, but very frequently and powerfully for good as well.
 But it cannot afford to take religion “seriously” in the sense of believing its texts lock, stock and barrel as some sort of definitive statement by the Creator of the Universe.